 Case 3: Injury Caused During Treatment

-In this doctor negligence case, our medical negligence solicitors were instructed to pursue a claim against Chelsea & Westminster Hospital NHS Trust for injury caused during treatment received whilst our client was under their care.
+In this doctor negligence case, our medical negligence solicitors were instructed to pursue a claim against Chelsea & Westminster Hospital NHS Trust for injury caused during treatment while our client was under their care.

 Our client (DB) was diagnosed with a full rectal prolapse that required surgery.
-The operation was performed and was successful in terms of the prolapse.
-However, DB’s left ureter was accidentally cut during this operation and this went unnoticed.
-No note of this was made in the operation notes and no mention of it was made post-operatively.
+The operation was performed and was successful in terms of prolapse.
+However, DB’s left ureter was accidentally cut during this operation, which went unnoticed.
+No note of this was made in the operation notes, and no mention was made post-operatively.

-Two days after the operation DB had a high temperature and following investigations it was discovered that DB had a chest infection.
-In fact, DB was suffering from a urinary tract infection but fortunately, the antibiotics she was given were also effective against this.
+Two days after the operation, DB had a high temperature, and following investigations, DB had a chest infection.
+In fact, DB was suffering from a urinary tract infection, but fortunately, the antibiotics she was given were also effective against this.
 DB began to complain of abdominal pain four days after the surgery but doctors attributed this to her wounds and DB was discharged home when the infection seemed to subside.

 DB attended Chelsea & Westminster Hospital A&E department with a 5-day history of urine incontinence on 12 April 2015.
-She was discharged in order to attend an outpatient appointment with her surgeon but returned to A&E three days later as she had increasing abdominal pain.
-The incontinence issue had been resolved by this point.
+She was discharged to attend an outpatient appointment with her surgeon but returned to A&E three days later as she had increasing abdominal pain.
+This point had resolved the incontinence issue.
 It was noted that she had a distended abdomen and the working diagnosis at the time was one of suprapubic peritonitis and sepsis.
 Blood tests revealed infection and a further CT scan showed there was an abscess in the pelvis that was subsequently drained.
 Further investigations followed as DB continued to have a high temperature and a nephrostomy was performed.
 DB underwent further procedures over the next few months, including the insertion and removal of a ureteric stent, the replacement of a mid-ureteric stent and a ureteric re-implantation in September 2015.